a soccer goalie's glove laying on a soccer field

 • Finger protection is essential for young players

-• Proper care can double glove lifespan
+• Proper care can double the gloves lifespan

 • Fit matters more than brand name .